 Date Set for the 2010 GORD October 23, 2009

-Posted by AR Guide in Adventure Recreation, Events, Mountain Biking, Trail Running, extreme sports, trails.Tags: 2010, Arizona, Brownlow Trail, duathlon, Go Off Road Duathlon, GORD, multisport, Prescott
+Posted by Dave Of Prescott in Adventure Recreation, Events, extreme sports, Mountain Biking, Trail Running, trails.Tags: 2010, Arizona, Brownlow Trail, duathlon, Go Off Road Duathlon, GORD, multisport, Prescott

 We have just finalized dates and permits for the 2010 Go!
 Off Road Duathlon to be held once again in Prescott, Arizona in the spring.